 If you’re moving into a regulated market, you may only have one choice for municipal utilities like gas, electric and water.
 In deregulated markets, different utilities providers can compete for your business so you may need to choose.
 Check out our guide to compare utility companies.

-8. Set up or install smart and security devices
+8. Set up or install smart devices and security devices

 After your internet is turned on, set up and program your smart home devices.
 This process will vary greatly depending on what smart home devices you have.

 Moving is a great time to add new smart features to your home.
 You can easily install items like smart thermostats and leak detectors when you move in to save money on energy bills and protect your home.
 Learn more about home security devices that will help keep your family and your property safe.

 9. Change your address and register to vote